artitw/text2text/README.md

 num_tokens = asst.chat_completion_tokens(chat_history) #31
 print(num_tokens)

-result = asst.chat_completion(chat_history) #{'role': 'assistant', 'content': '1.
+result = asst.chat_completion(chat_history, stream=True) #{'role': 'assistant', 'content': '1.
 Make a list of things to be grateful for.\n2.
 Go outside and take a walk in nature.\n3.
 Practice mindfulness meditation.\n4.
 Connect with a loved one or friend.\n5.
 Do something kind for someone else.\n6.
 Engage in a creative activity like drawing or writing.\n7.
 Read an uplifting book or listen to motivational podcasts.'}
 print(result["content"])
 ```
 - To use a dynamic knowledge base, see [![Q&A Assistant Demo](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1hkNgpSmmUA-mzUibqz25xq-E8KYOLuVx?usp=sharing)